Ada-Developers-Academy/ada-react-curriculum/04-react-week-3/js-ecosystem.md

 The need for a build system and the specifics of what it does are highly specific to each project and are often impacted by technology choices such as programming language, libraries used, and in particular the environment in which the program will be run by end users.

 ## Why do we need a build system for our client-side JS projects?
-In truth we don't _always_ need a build system for a JS project -- we didn't use one with the jQuery projects!
+In truth we don't _always_ need a build system for a JS project -- we didn't use one with our vanilla JS projects!
 More practically however, real-world JS projects frequently become large enough to benefit from a build system.

 The biggest reasons for needing a build system come from the fact that our code will actually be running within the user's web browser, rather than on our computer in the terminal or on a Heroku server as our Ruby projects did.

 ### JS file/module management
-As we learned in the jQuery curriculum, the browser will only be able to download and run your JavaScript code if you include a `<script>` tag for each file somewhere in the HTML code.
+As we learned in the pure JavaScript curriculum, the browser will only be able to download and run your JavaScript code if you include a `<script>` tag for each file somewhere in the HTML code.
 And the order of those tags is important because the code will be run in exactly that order.

 Consider a scenario where we want to create a project that uses an existing JavaScript library -- much like we did on various occasions in Ruby with `gem` and `bundle` .
 When we used the `gem` command to download a library like `colorize`, where did the code files for it go?
 Thankfully Ruby and our development tools like `rvm` were able to seamlessly make this work without us having to know.